-In the unlikely event that we do not have sufficient capacity, we will find an ECMO bed for a patient at one of the other four ECMO centres.
+In the highly unlikely event that we do not have sufficient capacity to accept a patient, we will find an ECMO bed from one of the other four ECMO centres in England.

 We are keen to discuss patients in whom adequate arterial blood gases cannot be achieved using lung protective tidal volumes and pressures.